xycabcd/jpm/README.md

 ## Credits

 This is a fork of codejive/java-jpm.
-Most of the works are done the the original author.
+Most of the works are done by the original author.